measurement-factory/anubis/README.md

 All parts are optional.
 Header and trailer parts are separated from the regular PR description paragraph(s) (or each other) by an empty line.

 The length of each header and trailer line is limited to 512 characters, which should be enough to accommodate most long emails/URLs.
-The length of regular paragraphs must conform to the 72 characters/line limitation.
+The length of regular paragraphs is limited to 72 characters.
+PR descriptions violating line length limits are labeled `M-failed-description` and are not merged.
-Additional PR description formatting requirements are documented in the "Commit message" section further below.

 A header and trailer paragraphs consist of special `name: value` metadata fields documented below.
 Header fields are recognized only by the bot.
 Some